forcedotcom/cli/releasenotes/README.md

     See [Salesforce CLI Environment Variables](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_dev_cli_env_variables.htm) for the possible and default values.

 * NEW: Specify the column deliminator used in the CSV file when running `data import bulk` with the new `--column-delimiter` flag.
-The default delimiter is a comma, but you can also specify a backquote, caret, pipe, semicolon, or tab.  (plugin-data PR [#1098](https://github.com/salesforcecli/plugin-data/pull/1098))
+If you don't specify `--column-delimiter`, Salesforce CLI determines the delimiter used in the CSV file automatically.
+Run `sf data import bulk -h` to see the list of possible values. (plugin-data PR [#1098](https://github.com/salesforcecli/plugin-data/pull/1098))

 * CHANGE: We upgraded the version of Node.js bundled in the Salesforce CLI operating system-specific installers, TAR files, and Docker images to v22.
 We always bundle the Active LTS version of Node.js in tandem with its [release schedule](https://github.com/nodejs/release?tab=readme-ov-file#release-schedule), and v22 went LTS on October 29, 2024.